medialab/minet/cookbook/scraping_dsl.md

 ## Declaring what to extract

 But maybe we want something different than a selected node's text.
 What if we want its inner html?
-Or one of its attribute?
+Or one of its attributes?
 Then we need to say so using the `item` key:

 ```yml
 ---